btmartin721/mecr_boxturtle/README.md

 It's also set up to read a nexus file output from LSD2 divergence dating, as implemented in IQ-TREE.

 Well, that's all our scripts :)

-Thanks for watching Ryan's Toy Review!
-Don't forget to subscribe!